Ayusha-Bhola/MINI-Project-TallyTrade-off/README.md

 # MINI-Project-TallyTrade-off
-it is a project of connectivity of tally with database and analysis of data according with use of libraries in JAVA
+It is a project of connectivity of tally with database and analysis of data according with use of libraries in JAVA

 Tally Trade Off Screenshots